What is a Bridge Loan? Everything You Need to Know

 Most of your local banks and credit unions offer bridge loans, but the requirements and qualifications to get a loan can be rigorous.
 Many banks require you to have done previous business with them to even apply for a bridge loan.

-If you don’t think bridge financing is right for your business, there might be other solutions available.
+If you don’t think bridge financing is right for your business, there might be other types of business loans available.

 Check out these alternative funding options: